Luke-Steppens/Grip-Controller/README.md

-# Grip-Controller
+# Topo
-This was for a first year university module.
-A controller made from a hand grip exerciser.
+a repo for my first year final project TOPO